Huntken26/e-commerce-backend-ORM/README.md

 ## INSTALLATION:

-Simply run npm install within your node js and you will have all of the dependencies needed
+After you clone the repo run npm install within your node js and you will have all of the dependencies needed.

 ## USAGE/INSTRUCTIONS: